 In the event of losses, payments to the U.S. Treasury are suspended until such losses are recovered through subsequent earnings.
-Weekly payments to the U.S. Treasury vary significantly.
+Weekly payments to the U.S. Treasury may vary significantly.

 j.
-Cost of Unreimbursed Treasury Services
+Income and Cost Related to Treasury Services

 The Bank is required by the Federal Reserve Act to serve as fiscal agent and depository of the United States.
 By statute, the Department of the Treasury is permitted, but not required, to pay for these services.
-The costs of providing fiscal agency and depository services to the Treasury Department that have been billed but will not be paid are reported as the "Cost of unreimbursed Treasury services."
+The costs of providing fiscal agency and depository services to the Treasury Department that have been billed but not paid are immaterial and included in "Other credits."